Objects in the nose

 - encourage older children to keep their toys away from younger children

-- supervise children under the age of three at all times they are in contact with small objects, which include small items of food such as peas, beans or watermelon seeds
+- supervise children under the age of 3 years when they have contact with small objects (including small items of food such as peas, beans or seeds)

 What are the complications of an object in the nose?

-An object in the nose might go undetected until symptoms develop.
-It can become infected or cause a nosebleed.
+An object in the nose might not be noticed until symptoms develop.
+The nose can become infected.
+The object might cause a nosebleed.

 The signs of an infection are: